i-Vertix/glpi-assetuserhistory/README.md

 | Monitor1 	 | Monitor  | 2023-05-04 10:00:00 |                     |
 | PC1      	 | Computer | 2023-05-04 18:00:00 |                     |
 | ...        | ...      | ...                 | ...                 |

-## Inject plugin into custom assets

-As stated, by default the plugin is enabled for the following asset types: *Computer*, *Monitor*, *NetworkEquipment*, *Peripheral*, *Phone*, *Printer*.

-Since version `1.2.0` you can manage your own list of supported asset types by creating a file named `injections.list` in `<glpi lib directory>/_plugins/assetuserhistory`.
-The file must contain a list of all asset **class names** you want to have enabled (comma or newline separated).
-A template file is present in the plugin directory to get a better understanding of what the file needs to look like.

-An asset from a plugin may be injected by giving the complete namespace (GlpiPlugin\Exampleplugin\Myasset) in case of plugins using the new file/folder structure (when classes are located in `exampleplugin/src`) or the classname of legacy classes (PluginExamplepluginMyasset).

 ### 🗿 Troubleshooting